 Cutting-edge equipment and processes set the bar for keeping food from being spilt or spoilt during the production process, even at the early stages.
 Efficient processing equipment such as the Tetra Pak® VCC vertical blender is optimised to preserve particle size and shape during cottage cheese production.
-As more than 90% of particles are maintained within the accepted size range after blending, manufacturers can prevent product damage and leftover in the machines, which drastically reduces product loss, compared with conventional horizontal blenders.
+As more than 90% of particles are maintained within the accepted size range after blending, manufacturers can prevent product damage and leftover in the machines, reducing loss, compared with conventional horizontal blenders.

 1Action Against Hunger.
 (2022).
 World Hunger Facts.
 Source: Actionagainsthunger.org